Gromoll–Meyer sphere

 In mathematics, especially differential topology, the Gromoll–Meyer sphere is a special seven-dimensional exotic sphere with several unique properties.
 It is named after Detlef Gromoll and Wolfgang Meyer, who first described it in detail in 1974, although it was already found by John Milnor in 1956.

 Definition

 Brieskorn sphere

-In $\mathbb{C}^5$ consider the complex variety:
+In $\mathbb{C}^5$ consider the complex variety (Brieskorn manifold):